Tribal Rights and Forest Conservation

 After Independence, Constitution adopted the term ‘scheduled tribes’ to identify these tribal peoples.
 There are various rights that have been given to these people in our Indian Constitution.
 They have been provided special territorial concessions as per the Constitution of India.

 Forests Rights Act 2006 has been enacted for the rights of the forest-dwelling tribal communities.
-Various rights which have been given in this Act are the right to hold forest land to live their life; right of ownership, access to collect, use and dispose of minor forest produce; Use of fishes and other product of water bodies, right to protect, regenerate or conserve or manage any community forest resource which they have been traditionally protecting and conserving for sustainable use, right to access to biodiversity; right to intellectual property and traditional knowledge related to biodiversity and cultural diversity, etc. As per the reports, out of the total claims under Forests Rights Act, 2006, only 1.6 percent gave community rights to these people.
+Various rights which have been given in this Act are the right to hold forest land to live their life; right of ownership, access to collect, use and dispose of minor forest produce; Use of fishes and other products of water bodies, right to protect, regenerate or conserve or manage any community forest resource which they have been traditionally protecting and conserving for sustainable use, right to access to biodiversity; right to intellectual property and traditional knowledge related to biodiversity and cultural diversity, etc. As per the reports, out of the total claims under Forests Rights Act, 2006, only 1.6 per cent gave community rights to these people.

 As we know, forest conservation is very important to maintain our ecology system, to protect the trees as well as our biodiversity i.e. flora and fauna.
 The Constitution (Forty-Second Amendment) Act, 1976 added Article 48A as the Directive Principles of State policy and Article 51A as the fundamental duty of every citizen.
 As per Article 48A, the state shall make laws to protect and improve the environment to safeguard the forests of our country.
 As per Article 51A(g), it is the duty of every citizen of India to protect and improve the natural environment including the forests of our country.